 PNG Power Ltd Constitution

-PPL was established under the Electricity Commission (Privatisation) Act of 2000 to be the successor company taking over all assets, liabilities and personnel of the Papua New Guinea Electricity Commission (ELCOM).
+PNG Power was established under the Electricity Commission (Privatisation) Act of 2000 to be the successor company taking over all assets, liabilities and personnel of the Papua New Guinea Electricity Commission (ELCOM).
 PNG Power is also governed by another Act of Parliament, the Electricity (Amendment) Act which established a regulatory regime for the Electricity Industry.